Environmental Tobacco Smoke Prevention Program

 Making a Complaint

-If you witness smoking inside a buisiness or in a common area of a hotel or apartment, you may report a complaint to the Environmental Health Section by calling 311 or clicking here.
+If you witness smoking inside a business or in a common area of a hotel or apartment, you may report a complaint to the Environmental Health Branch by calling 311.